tenzir/tenzir/web/docs/about/why-vast.md

 effectively protect their data and infrastructure from cyber attacks.

-What is needed is a security-native data architecture that enables security teams to take control of their data and easily deploy and manage data pipelines.
+What is needed is a security-native data architecture that enables security teams to take control of their data and easily deploy and manage the flow of security data.
 This solution should be able to integrate seamlessly with existing data architectures, scale from single nodes to highly distributed data fabrics, and support a variety of deployment options including cloud, on-premises, decentralized, and even air-gapped environments.

 Importantly, a security-native data architecture should be easy to deploy, use, and manage *without* the need for dedicated data engineering resources.
 It should also be built around security standards and integrate easily with security tools in a plug-and-play fashion.
-The security-native aspects manifest as specialized operators to interact with security data and tools.

-VAST is an open, embeddable security data platform and analytics engine for building large-scale, distributed detection and response architectures.
-VAST is built using open standards, such as Apache Arrow, Parquet, and STIX, to prevent vendor lock-in and promote full control of your telemetry data and security content.
+VAST aims to fill this gap as an open pipelines and storage engine for building scalable security architectures.
+Pipelines make it easy to transport, filter, reshape, and aggregate security events, whereas the embedded storage and query engine enables numerous detection and response workloads to move upstream of SIEM for a more cost-effective and scalable implementation.
+VAST is built using open standards, such as Apache Arrow for data in motion and Apache Parquet for data at rest, preventing vendor lock-in and promote full control of your event data and security content.

 ## VAST vs. SIEMs